-- Buggy Works Building Core and Clinical Facilities located at 1513 Cleveland Avenue; - ▶ Morehouse Healthcare located at 1800 Howell Mill Road, Suites 275 and 550; - ▶ The 1H, 1J, 1K, 2E, 2F, 3L, 3J, 7B, 10B, and 12C Wings at Grady Memorial Hospital; - ▶ The Hurt Building located at 50 Hurt Plaza, SE, Suite 630, Atlanta 30303. - ► Tarnatine Property, unit P2 and unit R1 located at 3528 Gentian Blvd, Columbus, Georgia 31907
+- Buggy Works Building Core and Clinical Facilities located at 1513 Cleveland Avenue; - Morehouse Healthcare located at 1800 Howell Mill Road, Suites 275 and 550; - ▶ The 1H, 1J, 1K, 2E, 2F, 3L, 3J, 7B, 10B, and 12C Wings at Grady Memorial Hospital; - ▶ The Hurt Building located at 50 Hurt Plaza, SE, Suite 630, Atlanta 30303. - Tarnatine Property, unit P2, and unit R1, located at 3528 Gentian Blvd, Columbus, Georgia 31907 - Bowman Station, Apt.
+No. 801, 5235 Bowman Rd., Macon, Georgia 31210

-MSM does not operate any off-campus student housing facilities or off-campus student organization facilities, such as off-campus apartments.
+MSM does not operate off-campus student housing facilities or off-campus student organization facilities like off-campus apartments.
 Therefore, some students live in homes and apartments adjacent to or surrounding the MSM campus.

-The Atlanta Police Department has primary jurisdiction over the Administrative Offices, Morehouse Healthcare, the specified sections of Grady Hospital and all other areas not within MSM's geographic jurisdiction.
+The Atlanta Police Department has primary jurisdiction over the Administrative Offices, Morehouse Healthcare, the specified sections of Grady Hospital, and all other areas not within MSM's geographic jurisdiction.
 The East Point City Police Department has primary jurisdiction over the Buggy Works facility.
 The Atlanta and East Point Police Departments routinely work and communicate with the Department of Public Safety on any serious incidents occurring on campus, at off-site campus facilities, or in the surrounding neighborhood and business areas.
-The Department of Public Safety dispatches a uniformed police officer to monitor and patrol the Buggy Works location from 7:30 am to 6:00 pm, Monday through Friday, and on Saturdays from 8:00 am to 12:00 noon when the clinic is open.
+The Department of Public Safety dispatches a uniformed police officer to monitor and patrol the Buggy Works location from 7:30 a.m. to 6:00 p.m., Monday through Friday, and on Saturdays from 8:00 a.m. to 12:00 noon when the clinic is open.
 The officer also remains at the Buggy Works location on Wednesdays when the clinic is open late.
-The Columbus, Georgia location is within the police jurisdiction of the Columbus Police Department.
+The Columbus, Georgia, location is within the police jurisdiction of the Bibb County Sheriff's Office.

 In cases involving sexual assault, the Atlanta Police Department is the primary resource.
-The Department of Public Safety may also assist with investigations in cooperation with local, state or federal law enforcement.
+The Department of Public Safety may also assist with investigations in cooperation with local, state, or federal law enforcement.